arangodb/docs/3.10/data-modeling-collections-database-methods.md

   dramatically when using joins in AQL at the costs of reduced write performance on these collections.

-- *writeConcern* (optional, default is 1): in a cluster, this attribute determines how many copies of each shard are required to be in sync on the different DB-Servers.
-If there are less then these many copies in the cluster a shard will refuse to write.
-The value of *writeConcern* can not be larger than *replicationFactor*.
+- `writeConcern` (optional, default `1`): in a cluster, this attribute determines how many copies of each shard are required to be in sync on the different DB-Servers.
+If there are less then these many copies in the cluster, a shard refuses to write.
+The value of `writeConcern` can not be larger than `replicationFactor`.
   Please note: during server failures this might lead to writes not being possible until the failover is sorted out and might cause write slow downs in trade for data durability.

-- *distributeShardsLike*: distribute the shards of this collection cloning the shard distribution of another.
-If this value is set, it will copy the attributes *replicationFactor*, *numberOfShards* and *shardingStrategy* from the other collection.
+- `distributeShardsLike`: distribute the shards of this collection cloning the shard distribution of another.
+If this value is set, it copies the attributes `replicationFactor`, `numberOfShards` and `shardingStrategy` from the other collection.

-- *shardingStrategy* (optional): specifies the name of the sharding strategy to use for the collection.
+- `shardingStrategy` (optional): specifies the name of the sharding strategy to use for the collection.
 Since ArangoDB 3.4 there are different sharding strategies to select from when creating a new collection.
-The selected *shardingStrategy* value will remain fixed for the collection and cannot be changed afterwards.
+The selected `shardingStrategy` value remains fixed for the collection and cannot be changed afterwards.
 This is important to make the collection keep its sharding settings and always find documents already distributed to shards using the same